Clinical Associate Professor of Educational Theatre

 Office Hours: By appointment

 Joe Salvatore is a playwright and director and has been on the faculty of the Program in Educational Theatre since Fall 2002.
-He teaches courses in acting, directing, Shakespeare, applied theatre, and new play development.
+He teaches courses in ethnodrama, new play development, acting, directing, Shakespeare, and applied theatre.
 His play Mother's Milk ran as part of Play/Date, an immersive and voyeuristic theatrical experience that Time Out NY said "pushes boundaries - both artistic and personal - and takes theater one step further in the process."
-His most recent commission, Animating the James & Whitall House at Red Bank Battlefield, premiered in June 2015 as an interactive, site-specific theatre piece on a national historic landmark from the Revolutionary War located in southern New Jersey.
-Joe's other site-specific work ga(y)ze, a collaboration with Toronto-based scenographer and installation artist Troy Hourie, premiered in April 2015 and examined early 20th century gay cultural practices along the Rialto, a stretch of 14th Street from Union Square to 3rd Avenue in Manhattan.
+His most recent commission, Animating the James & Ann Whitall House at Red Bank Battlefield, premiered in June 2015 as an interactive, site-specific theatre piece on a national historic landmark from the Revolutionary War located in southern New Jersey.
+Joe's other site-specific work Ga(y)ze, a collaboration with Toronto-based scenographer and installation artist Troy Hourie, premiered in April 2015 and examined early 20th century gay cultural practices along the Rialto, a stretch of 14th Street from Union Square to 3rd Avenue in Manhattan.

 Other recent plays and performance projects include In Real Time, "Like" Like (part of Hall Pass), We Were All Young Once, Towards the Fear, A Whole Latte 4-1-1, and Fan Club Unplug.
 His play III, chronicling the 15-year relationship between Glenway Wescott, Monroe Wheeler, and George Platt Lynes, received FringeNYC's Overall Excellence Award for Outstanding Play in 2008.